29 ways to use your social listening tool and top benefits for your brand

 Track what’s said about your competitors online

 To get a better idea of what your competitors are doing online, set up a few alerts with their brand names.
-After the app picks up some results, you’ll see what people say about your competitors on social media.
+After the app picks up some results, you’ll see what people say about their brands on social media.

 Learn from their social media performance